 Don’t include information that is easily found in the description.
 Also, you should avoid writing in all capital letters.
 This could put off a sense of desperation and come off as aggressive.
 If you have a brand name for your vacation rental, you should include it as well.

-Paint a picture of what it would be like to stay in your home.
-Using phrases like “spend a romantic evening cozying up to the fireplace,” or “wake up to the spectacular views of the sun peaking over the tallest peak in the Pacific Northwest,” not only describes the experience the guest could have, but it also sets your property apart from other rental homes.
+Try to paint a picture of what it would be like to stay in your home as well.
+Use phrases like “spend a romantic evening cozying up to the fireplace” or “wake up to the spectacular sight of the sun peaking over the Rocky Mountains” to describe the experience your guests will have in a way that will make them want to book your property.
+Plus, it’ll also set your property apart from your competition.

 For the best quality photos, Vrbo recommends uploading images 3840 x 2160 pixels or higher.
-A high-quality camera is vital.
 The content of your photos is also important.
 Before taking pictures of your property, think about what your guests would want to see.
 Clean and declutter any space, tidy up, straighten out your décor and remove personal items and “junk” will make the property much more attractive.

 Taking pictures in natural light and realistic perspective is also important—highlight unique features in the house.
 Showcasing the charming details of your home will add to its appeal.
 You still need to make sure, though, that you get clear pictures of the house that include spaces the guest will want to see before arriving, such as the bedroom, bathroom, and kitchen.